 A diagnosis of chemical poisoning may be delayed because some symptoms can be vague and may initially be attributed to another less serious condition.
 For example, headache is a typical symptom of carbon monoxide poisoning but may be overlooked because it is easy to assume it to be due to other factors, such as stress.

-In addition, some symptoms of some types of chemical ...more misdiagnosis »
+In addition, some symptoms of ...more misdiagnosis »

 Symptoms of Chemical poisoning